My Wi-Fi network is slow. How do I make it faster?

 If the situation remains unchanged after you reinstall the browser or application, consult support for this particular product.

-Compare the results obtained for download and upload speeds of your Fizz Home Internet plan.
+Compare the results obtained at the downstream (Download) and upstream (Download) speeds of your Fizz Home Internet plan.

-If possible, also conduct a speed test using a device connected directly to the Wi-Fi modem by a network cable (RJ45).
+If possible, also a speed test with a device plugged in using a network cable (RJ45) directly into the Wi-Fi modem.

-You can also conduct a speed test using a speed test website or application of your choice.
+You can also perform a speed test using any website or app of your choice.

 Make sure your equipment is capable of reaching the desired speed